 In August 1914 upon the outbreak of war Todd was commissioned Second Lieutenant with the 4th Battalion Durham Light Infantry, his probationary period concluding with confirmation of his rank in March 1915.
 He went with his battalion to France in 1915.
 He was wounded that year at Richebourg l'Avoue on 17 May.
 Promoted to lieutenant on 16 March 1916, in October that year he won the Military Cross for conspicuous gallantry.
 The citation read as follows.

 "He went over our barrier in broad daylight to reconnoitre the enemy's barrier 50 yards away.
 On the two following days he organised and carried out two successful bombing attacks.
 He had to go a long way under heavy shell fire while making the arrangements with another unit, and was without food for 24 hours or sleep for 28 hours."
+(Supplement to the London Gazette no. 2973, p.
+10192, 20 October 1916.)

 This must have occurred while Todd temporarily held the rank of captain while commanding a company, between 14 September and 24 October.
 He was wounded again on 6 January 1917.
 The Durham University Roll of Service records that Todd also served with the 2nd Battalion Yorkshire Regiment in 1915, and the 10th Battalion Durham Light Infantry, but these appointments are not recorded on his medal card.
 By March 1917 Todd was attached to the Royal Flying Corps, serving in 18 Squadron as an Observer/Gunner.